mabney/old-man-winter/Analysis2017/nationals_2017_R.md

 ### Takeaway

 Our overall pass completion rate was `0.89`, which is not very good.
-Worse, however, is our rate of completions when we are actually trying to score `0.58`, which is terrible.
+Worse, however, is our rate of completions when we are actually trying to score, `0.58`, which is terrible.

 ## Other teams

-Lets compare our completion rates against the teams we played.
+Let's compare our completion rates against the completion rates of our opponents.
 Here, I group the opponents into 'Top' teams, Surly and Johnny Walker; and 'Mid' teams, all our other opponents except Critical Mass.

 ![img](Figures/vs_top_mid_rates.png)